core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -11 to -12 ## {#sec-11-12}

+* No mode of operation is mandatory to support.

 * Clarifications about processing of responses and notifications.

 * Updated derivation of pairwise keys, with more security considerations.